-Decisions on the setting for delivery of healthcare services should be based on nationally recognized guidelines and evidence-based medical literature.
+The setting for delivery of healthcare services should be based on nationally recognized guidelines and evidence-based medical literature.

 In most cases, the decision to discharge a patient from observation care or admit to inpatient status can usually be made in less than 24 hours but no more than 48 hours.